zeidanbm/Photoshop-NFT-Art-Generator/README.md

 `npm run filter`

 ## Clean up
-Run the cleanup script to cleanup the metadata/images and rename all files starting from 1 to N `npm run cleanup`
+Run the clean script to clean the metadata/images and rename all files starting from 1 to N `npm run clean`

 ## Starting the web application
-Make sure docker is installed and running on your machine.
-Then execute the command `docker-compose up`.
+If you would like to browse through your NFT collection and filter them using a browser, you can run a small application using docker.
+First, make sure docker is installed and running on your machine.
+Then simply execute the command `docker-compose up`.